greenhamsam/fresh-jekyll/_posts/2018-05-12-money-questions.md

 - Do you think it's important that couples have some private spending money?
 Why?
 - What is the maximum we could spend independently without consulting each other?
 - What are the indulgent expenses that give you the most happy?
-- What are the things in your household budget that you think you should cut back on?
+- What are the things in our household budget that you think we should cut back on?
 - Who should be in charge of investing for our future?

 ### Money values